Unique-Divine/Click-Through-Rate-Prediction/README.md

 <a id='s1'></a>
 ## 1. Dataset Description
 ### Data Source:
 The data is sourced from [CriteoLabs](https://labs.criteo.com/), a multinational corporation in the digital marketing industry, specializing in algorithmic approaches to determine what to show users.
 In an [old kaggle competition](https://www.kaggle.com/c/criteo-display-ad-challenge), 7 days worth of Criteo's ad data was released.
-From here on out, this will be referred to as "the Criteo data" in this notebook and it's contained in the  'train_subsampled' file.
+From here on out, this will be referred to as "the Criteo data" in the notebook.
+The Criteo data is contained in the  'train_subsampled' file.

 ### Data Fields